-While a loft conversion can add as much as 50 per cent more space to your home, and increase the value by up to 21 per cent, practical use of the space is what makes the difference between a great room and a glorified storage area.
-Adding a bedroom can be one of the most profitable uses, or you might want to turn it into a home office, but sloping ceilings and awkward nooks can make it hard to find furniture to fit.
-Use this guide to find the best loft and attic storage ideas.
+Look for some handy loft storage ideas?
+A loft conversion can add as much as 50 per cent more space to your home, and increase the value by up to 21 per cent.
+But practical use of the space is what makes the difference between a great room and a glorified storage area.
+Adding a bedroom can be one of the most profitable uses, or you might want to turn it into a home office, but sloping ceilings and awkward nooks can make it hard to find furniture to fit but are perfect for – you guessed it – storage.

 Loft bedroom and bathroom storage ideas